verdaux/BookNotes/Cool phrases.md

 - [ ] I like whatever is wrong with you.
 - [ ] Indianed so hard.
 Can't recover.
 - [ ] Like seeking love in a whorehouse
-- [ ] Currently experiencing life at several wtf's per hour
+- [ ] Currently experiencing life at the rate of several wtf's per hour